 Representation is important.
 TV programmes are a reflection of society, and therefore should include a diverse range of people in their primary cast of characters.
-While our research shows that representation has improved in the top-rated ‘modern’ sitcoms, networks must continue to make significant contributions to ensuring representation of female, BAME and LGBTQ+ people on our screens.
+While our research shows that representation has improved in the top-rated ‘modern’ sitcoms, networks must continue to make significant contributions to ensuring representation of female, POC and LGBTQ+ people on our screens.

 To find the best English-language sitcoms of the last 50 years we used IMDb’s Comedy Sitcom list sorted by descending user rating.

 To clean our resulting list we filtered out adult animation (e.g. Rick and Morty), and only included the highest rated series of Blackadder (all three are highly rated).
 We also excluded shows where the creator and/or writer was criminally investigated.